Wednesday, March 29th in 30 A.D.

-At roughly 8 a.m.
-Pontius Pilate tells the Jewish religious leaders that he and Herod Antipas find Jesus innocent.
+Pontius Pilate, at roughly 8 a.m., tells the Jewish religious leaders that he and Herod Antipas find Jesus innocent.
 Pilate wishes to release him (Luke 23:13 - 15, John 18:31 - 38).
 Unable to do so because of the crowds, he releases the prisoner Barabbas.
 He then has his soldiers severely beat and scourge Jesus.

 Jesus, from 9 a.m. to noon, is nailed to the cross.
 He is crucified along with two thieves (Matthew 27:38, Mark 15:27 - 28, Luke 23:32 - 33, John 19:18).
 He is given wine (vinegar) mixed with gall to drink while on the cross (Matthew 27:34, Mark 15:23).
 Roman soldiers also cast lots for his clothes.

 Many family and friends, at a distance, watch Jesus suffer on the cross.
 These include his mother Mary, her sister, Mary Magdalene and the apostle John (Matthew 27:39 - 45, 55 - 56, Mark 15:29 - 33, 40 - 41, Luke 23:35 - 44, 48 - 49).

 Darkness covers the entire land from noon to 3 p.m.
 Jesus tells his mother, Mary, to now consider the apostle John her son and tells John to take care of his mother Mary (John 19:25 - 27).

 At 3 p.m.
 Jesus Christ, the Savior of man, is forsaken by God and cries out with a loud voice: "Eli Eli, lama sabachthani?"
 Some in the crowd think he is calling out to the prophet Elijah (Matthew 27:46 - 47, Mark 15:34 - 35).
-He is offered and accepts vinegar (sour wine) to wet his lips.
+He accepts vinegar (sour wine) to wet his lips.
 A spear is thrust into his side and He cries out with a loud voice "It is Finished!"
-His last words are: "Father, into Your hands I commit My spirit."
+His last words are, "Father, into Your hands I commit My spirit."

 The Jews, desiring the death of those crucified before the High Holy Day starts (around 6 pm), asks Pilate to break their legs.
 Pilate agrees.
 The legs of those crucified with Jesus are broken, but his are not since he is already dead (John 19:31 - 37).